 "While a 'may contain' label may be less than perfect, a product with no precautionary label can be more dangerous if the manufacturer isn't educated about the risks of cross-contamination."

-Many people in the food service industry don't understand that when a customer says they have an allergy, it is illegal to serve them food containing allergens.
+And when it comes to the food service industry, many businesses may not understand that when a customer says they have an allergy, it’s illegal to serve them food containing allergens they need to avoid.

 Said is calling for the food service industry to acknowledge food allergy as a serious safety issue, as well as for a national allergy management education plan.
 She urges staff in food businesses to complete the free online training for food service at foodallergytraining.com.au.

 "We applaud food service staff who do their best to accommodate the needs of people with food allergy," she says.
 "The risk of reaction cannot be eliminated but there is lots staff can do to reduce their risk.
 And importantly, individuals with food allergy need to be reasonable in their requests and always have their emergency medication with them."